OMICS APPROACHES TO EARLY LIFE PROGRAMMING OF ADULT HEALTH

 Summary

-The area of “Omics in early life” offers a wealth of fascinating and impactful topics for the exploration of how can be programmed adult health and a healthy longevity.
+The area of “Omics in early life” offers a wealth of fascinating and impactful topics, uncovering how early-life molecular mechanisms shape adult health and influence the trajectory of healthy longevity.

-The 6th European Summer School on Nutrigenomics will hold potential for advancing scientific knowledge for improving healthcare outcomes in early life and develop key strategies that can contribute to long-term well-being.
+The 6th European Summer School on Nutrigenomics will advance scientific knowledge for improving early-life healthcare and develop actionable strategies for promoting lifelong well-being

-Within this area, the following topics will be covered:
+Within this area, the following topics will be explored:

-Transcriptomics in Brain Development: Investigating RNA expression changes in neural tissues during critical periods of brain growth and their implications for neurodevelopmental disorders.
+1. Transcriptomics in Brain Development: How nutrition modulates gene expression during critical periods of brain growth and implications for neurodevelopmental disorders.

-Epigenomics in Early Development: Examining how early-life environmental exposures (e.g., diet, stress, toxins) shape epigenetic modifications and influence gene expression throughout life.
+2. Epigenomics in Developmental Origins of Health and Disease: Examining how early-life environmental exposures (e.g., diet, stress, toxins) shape epigenetic modifications and influence gene expression throughout life.

-Metabolomics and lipidomics n Neonatal Nutrition: Studying the metabolic and lipid profiles and their connections to growth, cognitive development, and disease prevention.
+4. Metabolomics and lipidomics in Neonatal Nutrition: Studying the metabolic and lipid profiles and their connections to growth, cognitive development, and disease prevention.

-Subscribe to our newsletter, we will inform you about grant application, registration and program.
+Subscribe to our newsletter, and we will inform you about the grant application, registration and program.